rsyslog/rsyslog/source/configuration/modules/impstats.rst

 .. function:: bracketing\ off/on

    *Default: off*

-   *Requires v8.4.1 or above)*
+   *Requires v8.4.1 or above*

    This is a utility setting for folks who postprocess impstats logs and would like to know the begin and end of a block of statistics.
    When "bracketing" is set to "on", impstats issues a "BEGIN" message before the first counter is issued, then all counter values are issued, and then an "END" message follows.
-As such, iff messages are kept in sequence, a block of stats countes can easily be identified by those BEGIN and END messages.
+As such, if and only iff messages are kept in sequence, a block of stats countes can easily be identified by those BEGIN and END messages.

    **Note well:** in general, sequence of syslog messages is **not** strict and is not ordered in sequence of message generation.
-There are various occasion that can cause message reordering, some example are:
+There are various occasion that can cause message reordering, some examples are:

    * using multiple threads
    * using UDP forwarding